vojtechruz/vojtechruzicka-blog/src/posts/java-pattern-matching-instanceof/index.md

 To try this feature yourself, you'll need to have [JDK 14 installed](https://jdk.java.net/14/).

 ### Preview feature
-Patterm matchine for instanceof functionality is available in Java 14.
+Pattern matching for instanceof functionality is available in Java 14.
 However, currently only as a preview feature.
 What does it mean?

 >A preview language or VM feature is a new feature of the Java SE Platform that is fully specified, fully implemented, and yet impermanent.
 It is available in a JDK feature release to provoke developer feedback based on real-world use; this may lead to it becoming permanent in a future Java SE Platform.
 >